Charles Sweeny: Career

 Sweeny enrolled in the United States Military Academy at West Point in 1900, but was expelled not once but twice, in 1901 and, after being reinstated, in 1903.

 He fought in several conflicts in Central and South America, including for Francisco I. Madero in Mexico and against José Santos Zelaya in Nicaragua and Cipriano Castro in Venezuela, according to his friend Ernest Hemingway.

 Sweeny, by then married, fought in World War I, first with the French Foreign Legion in 1914.
 Starting as a private, he was eventually commissioned a lieutenant for conspicuous gallantry at the Second Battle of Champagne in September 1915, and later promoted to captain for capturing a German trench with just a dozen men, but was severely wounded.
 He was awarded the Legion of Honour.
 At his request, in 1917 he was permitted to transfer to the United States Army after America entered the war.
 He was commissioned a major and was later promoted to lieutenant colonel.
 Wounded in the Argonne offensive, he recuperated in Paris.
 He was discharged in July 1919.

 He then organized 200 experienced former United States Army officers to fight on the Polish side in the Polish–Soviet War (1919–1920).
 He himself participated in the 1920 Battle of Warsaw.
 For his efforts, he was made a Polish army brigadier general in 1920.
-He may have crossed paths with fellow American and fighter pilot Merian C. Cooper (better known now as a Hollywood movie producer), who was shot down that same year and became a prisoner of war of the Soviets; later correspondence indicates they were good friends.
+Later correspondence indicates he was good friends with fellow American and fighter pilot Merian C. Cooper (better known now as a Hollywood movie producer), who also fought on the Polish side; Cooper was shot down that same year and became a prisoner of war of the Soviets.

-In the Greco-Turkish War (1919–1922), he was ostensibly a war correspondent, but biographer Donald McCormick claims he was actually a spy for French Intelligence.
+In the Greco-Turkish War (1919–1922), Sweeny was ostensibly a war correspondent, but biographer Donald McCormick claims he was actually a spy for French Intelligence.
 It was here that Sweeny met another war correspondent, Ernest Hemingway; they became lifelong friends.
 (When Hemingway died in 1961, Sweeny served as one of his honorary pallbearers.)
 He also landed an interview with Turkish leader Kemal Atatürk, and at the personal recommendation of French General Maxime Weygand, became one of Atatürk's military advisors.
 An October 1923 magazine article describes Sweeny as "now war correspondent of the New York World in the Near East".